Colorado River’s Status and Its Impact on Affected States

 The River is drying up

-The continuous depletion of the Colorado River alarms scientist, farmers, and policymakers across the Southwest and could indicate.
+The continuous depletion of the Colorado River alarms scientists, farmers, and policymakers across the Southwest and could indicate.
 For two decades, the river has been plagued by overuse.
 The demands of water from the seven states have outpaced what the river can supply.
 According to the article, the river has shrunk by 20% since 2000, with climate change partly to blame (Kann, 2021).

 The dwindling water supply from the river is affecting farmers who rely on it for irrigation and the lakes that depend on it to generate power.